 Family Law Legal Assistance

 America Family Law Center’s mission is to help children by helping their parents and caregivers resolve family situations.
 America Family Law Center provides legal services through its Assisted Pro Se service program, which is available to paid or comped clients in good standing.
+America Family Law Center is the #1 Assisted Pro Se service for family law matters.
 America Family Law Center is recognized as the leading, most advanced, and premier provider of Assisted Pro Se services.
 Understanding how to navigate a divorce, child custody, child visitation, child support, and parental rights can be overwhelming – we are here to help.

 America Family Law Center is a 501(c)(3) nonprofit charitable organization whose mission is rooted in the belief that children should have loving relationships with parents or caregivers.
 Loving relationships between children and parents can continue after divorce or separation.
-When children are parented safely and lovingly by both parents or caregivers, not only does the child benefit but our society and communities will also be better off.
+When children are parented safely and lovingly by both parents or caregivers, not only does the child benefit, but our society and communities will also be better off.

 When America Family Law Center launched, it modeled its Assisted Pro Se service using the same guiding principles fundamental to the American Bar Association (ABA) Standard for the Provision of Civil Legal Aid.
 America Family Law Center tracks closely with the ABA on limited-scope representation (see ABA Standard 3.4), legal advice (see ABA Standard 3.4-1 & 3.4-2), and assistance to pro se or self-represented litigants (see ABA Standard 3.5) in family law matters and incorporates this with the effective use of technology (see ABA Standard 2.10).
+America Family Law Center exceeds the best practices recommended by the Texas Access to Justice Commission in its paper on the Best Practices in Assisted Pro Se Models for the Unrepresented.

 The Texas Access to Justice Commission (TAJC) defines Assisted Pro Se as “helping self-represented litigants help themselves with limited assistance from lawyers.”
 America Family Law Center is recognized as the most prominent and premier provider of Assisted Pro Se services for family law matters.